About The Truman Group: Our Team

 For over twenty years, Cindy has worked in schools, private practice and community mental health centers serving youth, adults, couples, families and LGBTQ+ individuals.
 For a decade she and her family were part of international school communities in Africa and India.
 She served in the Peace Corps for three years in West Africa, and has worked as an instructor and course director at the Colorado Outward Bound School.
 Cindy has a holistic, strengths-based approach, rooted in compassion and empowerment.
 She uses experiential and somatic modalities that access clarity and healing through enhancing self-awareness, including trauma-informed cognitive behavioral therapy, internal family systems (parts work), EMDR (trauma processing), relational life therapy (couples work) and play therapy with children.
 In addition, Cindy is certified in mindfulness-based cognitive therapy (MBCT) and mindfulness-based stress reduction (MBSR).

-Ann Michelle (“Mike”) Connors is a graduate of the University of Massachusetts Boston with a master’s degree in Mental Health Counseling.
+Ann Michelle (“Mike”) Connors is a clinical fellow at the Truman Group.
+She is a graduate of the University of Massachusetts Boston with a master’s degree in Mental Health Counseling.
 She serves children, adolescents, and adults who struggle with anxiety, depression, substance use, grief, trauma, and adjustment challenges.
 Mike promotes well-being with a holistic and trauma informed approach, integrating acceptance and commitment, cognitive behavioral, and expressive arts therapies, to help clients reach their therapeutic goals.
 She incorporates play, movement, and expressive arts techniques with children and adolescents in order to allow them to explore their strengths and develop problem-solving skills.
 Originally from Illinois, Mike and her family have created a home in Alaska, Kenya, Malawi, Tanzania, and currently, Peru.
 She started her international journey as a U.S. Peace Corps Volunteer in Kenya and has enjoyed a variety of work experiences in the private sector and with the U.S. government.

 Sarah Conti, MSW, LCSW